The motivic anabelian geometry of local heights on abelian varieties: Abstract

 \section{Abstract}

-We study the problem of describing local components of height functions on abelian varieties over characteristic $0$ local fields as functions on spaces of torsors under various realisations of a $2$-step unipotent motivic fundamental group naturally associated to the defining line bundle.
-To this end, we present three main theorems giving such a description in terms of the $\Q_\ell$- and $\Q_p$-pro-unipotent \'etale realisations when the base field is $p$-adic, and in terms of the $\R$-pro-unipotent Betti--de Rham realisation when the base field is archimedean.
+We study the problem of describing local components of N\'eron--Tate height functions on abelian varieties over characteristic $0$ local fields as functions on spaces of torsors under various realisations of the $2$-step unipotent motivic fundamental group of the $\mathbb G_m$-torsor corresponding to the defining line bundle.
+To this end, we present three main theorems giving such a description in terms of the $\mathbb Q_\ell$- and $\mathbb Q_p$-pro-unipotent \'etale realisations when the base field is $p$-adic, and in terms of the $\mathbb R$-pro-unipotent Betti--de Rham realisation when the base field is archimedean.

 In the course of proving the $p$-adic instance of these theorems, we develop a new technique for studying local non-abelian Bloch--Kato Selmer sets, working with certain explicit cosimplicial group models for these sets and using methods from homotopical algebra.
-Among other uses, these models enable us to construct a non-abelian generalisation of the Bloch--Kato exponential sequence under minimal conditions.
+Among other uses, these models enable us to construct a pro-unipotent generalisation of the Bloch--Kato exponential sequence under minimal assumptions.

-On the geometric side, we also prove a number of foundational results on local constancy or analyticity of various non-abelian Kummer maps for pro-unipotent \'etale or Betti--de Rham fundamental groups of arbitrary smooth varieties.